KittyDreadful/inkstitch/README.md

 ---
 # Ink/Stitch: An open source machine embroidery design platform based on Inkscape

-Want to design embroidery pattern files (PES, DST, and many more) using **free, open source software?**
+Want to design embroidery pattern files (PES, DST, and more) using **free, open source software?**

 ![Ink/Stitch Logo](images/logos/inkstitch_colour_logo.svg)

-Ink/Stitch aims to be a full-fledged embroidery digitizing platform based entirely on free, open source software.
-Our goal is to be approachable for hobbyists while also providing the power needed by professional digitizers.
-We also aim to provide a welcoming open source environment where contributing is fun and easy.
+Ink/Stitch is designed to be a complete embroidery-digitizing platform built entirely on free, open-source software.
+Our mission is to make powerful digitizing tools accessible to hobbyists while still meeting the needs of professional creators.
+We’re also committed to fostering an open, welcoming community where contributing is easy and enjoyable.

-Want to learn more?
+Want to explore more?

-* Check out our list of [features](https://inkstitch.org/features/)
+* Browse our full list of [features](https://inkstitch.org/features/)
-* [Quick Install](https://inkstitch.org/docs/install/) on Linux, Windows and Mac
+* Follow the [Quick Install guide](https://inkstitch.org/docs/install/) for Linux, Windows, or Mac
-* See some [photos](https://inkstitch.org/tutorials/inspiration/) showing what Ink/Stitch can do
+* Check out [photos](https://inkstitch.org/tutorials/inspiration/) showing what Ink/Stitch can do
-* Watch some [videos](https://inkstitch.org/tutorials/video/) of Ink/Stitch in action
+* Watch  [videos](https://inkstitch.org/tutorials/video/) of Ink/Stitch in action
-* ...and lots more on our [website](https://inkstitch.org)
+* ...and discover more on our [website](https://inkstitch.org)

 Need help?